ERROR: The recipe is constraining settings¶

 there is no precompiled package for your current settings.
 Maybe the package creator didn’t build

-and shared pre-built packages at all and only uploaded the package recipe, or maybe they are only
+and shared pre-built packages at all and only uploaded the package recipe, or they are only

 providing packages for some platforms or compilers.
 E.g. the package creator built packages

-By default, conan doesn’t build packages from sources.
-There are several possibilities:
+By default, Conan doesn’t build packages from sources.
+There are several possibilities to overcome this error: